DevExpress/testcafe-vue-selectors/README.md

 # testcafe-vue-selectors

-**This module is under construction.
-Do not use it in production code.**

 This plugin provides selector extensions that make it easier to test Vue components with [TestCafe](https://github.com/DevExpress/testcafe).
 These extensions allow you to test Vue component state and result markup together.